technophile-04/voicesForTodos/README.md

 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
 - Edit your deployment scripts in `packages/hardhat/deploy`

-## 💬 Message Vault - Interactive Grid Mini App
+## 💬 Message Vault - Interactive Character Grid

-This project includes a **Message Vault** - an on-chain interactive grid where users can buy cells and leave messages!
+This project includes a **Message Vault** - an on-chain interactive grid where users can buy cells and spell out messages!

 ### Features

 - **10x10 Grid (100 cells)** - All stored on-chain via smart contract
+- **One Character Per Cell** - Each cell holds a single uppercase character
+- **Spell Words** - Buy multiple adjacent cells to form words and messages
 - **Buy & Claim** - Purchase any empty cell for 0.001 CELO minimum
-- **Competitive Overwriting** - Overwrite others' messages by paying 10% more
+- **Competitive Overwriting** - Overwrite others' characters by paying 10% more
-- **Price Escalation** - The more you pay, the harder it is for others to overwrite your message
+- **Price Escalation** - The more you pay, the harder it is for others to overwrite your character
 - **Vault Storage** - All CELO is locked in the contract vault
-- **Farcaster Integration** - Share your claims directly to Farcaster
+- **Farcaster Integration** - Share your creations directly to Farcaster
+- **Mobile Optimized** - Large, readable characters perfect for mobile viewing

 ### Smart Contract

 The `MessageVault.sol` contract (`packages/hardhat/contracts/MessageVault.sol`) provides:

+**User Functions:**
-- `buyCell(cellId, message)` - Buy or overwrite a grid cell
+- `buyCell(cellId, message)` - Buy or overwrite a grid cell with a single character
 - `updateMessage(cellId, newMessage)` - Update your own cell for free
 - `getAllCells()` - Get all grid data
 - `getMinimumPrice(cellId)` - Calculate minimum price to buy a cell
+- `getVaultBalance()` - Check total CELO locked in vault

+**Owner Functions:**
+- `withdraw(amount, to)` - Withdraw specific amount to an address
+- `withdrawAll(to)` - Withdraw all funds to an address
+- `transferOwnership(newOwner)` - Transfer contract ownership

 ### Try it